It looks like surrogacy could be an amazing option for you!

 Postpartum depression is usually caused by fatigue, unrealistic parenthood expectations or a lack of community support.
-If you find yourself exhibiting any symptoms of postpartum depression, please contact your doctor of another mental health professional.
+If you find yourself exhibiting any symptoms of postpartum depression, you can consult your surrogacy professional or an infertility counselor.

 It’s no secret that infertility treatments can be expensive, as can a process like surrogacy or adoption.
 Most intended parents take the time to budget for their infertility options, but it’s not unusual for them to go over their budget when certain treatments don’t work.

 A tight financial budget will likely extend into the first couple of years of your child’s life.
 Having a child, in general, is expensive, but when your financial situation is already stretched from years of infertility treatments, it can seem even more difficult.
 That’s why it’s so important that all intended parents speak in detail with a financial advisor before their infertility process — not just for guidance on affording infertility treatments but also for affording the costs when they eventually bring a new child into their family.

 You may expect parenting after infertility to be easily affordable after you’ve already invested so much in the process of becoming a parent, but unexpected costs can quickly add up.
-Don’t be surprised if you and your partner have to maintain a tight budget for the first couple years of parenting after infertility.
+Don’t be surprised if you and your partner have to maintain a tight budget for the first couple of years of parenting after infertility.

 When it comes to these misconceptions about parenting after infertility, education and preparation are the keys to having a positive parenthood experience and being the best parent possible.
 Your experience parenting after infertility need not be incredibly different from any parenting experience for someone who has not experienced infertility — but it’s also important to anticipate some differences, just in case.

 To help you cope with these challenges, both before and after you bring a child into your home, get in touch with a surrogacy professional or infertility counselor to get the support you need.